focuson-ts/focuson/README.md

 * ideify.sh   -  This changes imports such as @focuson/lens to relative addresses, which allows the ide access to the code
 * prepare.sh  -  This changes the imports back again.
 You should do this before running anything (such as tests/the actual code in react)

+This is quite painful:
+* To run the tests from the command line you must run `scripts/prepare.sh` first
+* To run the examples in react you must run `scripts/prepare.sh` first
+* to edit the files in the IDE with codeinsight., compiling and linking working you must run `scripts/ideify.sh` first

 # Publishing

 Setting up to publish